h0tk3y/better-parse/README.md

 # Grammar

-As a convenient way of defining a grammar of a language, there is an abstract class `Grammar`, that collects the `token(...)`-delegated properties into a `Lexer` automatically, and also behaves as a composition of the `Lexer` and the `rootParser`:
+As a convenient way of defining a grammar of a language, there is an abstract class `Grammar`, that collects the `by token(...)`-delegated properties into a `Lexer` automatically, and also behaves as a composition of the `Lexer` and the `rootParser`.

     interface Item
     class Number(val value: Int) : Item